Plan for the SMS Provider

-The SMS Provider operates independently of the display language of the computer where it is installed.
+The SMS Provider operates independently of the display language of the server where you install it.

-When an administrative user or Configuration Manager process requests data by using the SMS Provider, the SMS Provider attempts to return that data in a format that matches the operating system language of the requesting computer.
+When an administrative user or Configuration Manager process requests data by using the SMS Provider, it attempts to return that data in a format that matches the OS language of the requesting computer.

-The way it attempts to match the language is somewhat indirect.
-The SMS Provider does not translate information from one language to another.
-Instead, when data is returned for display in the Configuration Manager console, the display language of the data depends on the source of the object and type of storage.
+The way it attempts to match the language is indirect.
+The SMS Provider doesn't translate information from one language to another.
+When it returns data for display in the Configuration Manager console, the display language of the data depends on the source of the object and type of storage.

-When data for an object is stored in the database, the languages that will be available depend on the following:
+When Configuration Manager stores data for an object in the database, the available languages depend on the following factors:

-Objects that Configuration Manager creates are stored in the database by using support for multiple languages.
-The object is stored by using the languages that are configured at the site where the object is created when you run Setup.
-These objects are displayed in the Configuration Manager console in the display language of the requesting computer, when that language is available for the object.
-If the object cannot be displayed in the display language of the requesting computer, it is displayed in the default language, which is English.
+Configuration Manager stores objects that it creates by using support for multiple languages.
+It stores the object in the site database by using the languages that you configure for the site when you run setup.
+The Configuration Manager console displays these objects in the display language of the requesting computer, when that language is available for the object.
+If the console can't display the object in the display language of the requesting computer, it displays the object in the default language, which is English.

-Objects that an administrative user creates are stored in the database by using the language that was used to create the object.
+Configuration Manager stores objects that an administrative user creates by using the language that was used to create the object.
 These objects display in the Configuration Manager console in this same language.
-They cannot be translated by the SMS Provider, and do not have multiple language options.
+The SMS Provider can't translate them, and they don't have multiple language options.

 Use multiple SMS Providers

-You will have many administrative users who run a Configuration Manager console and connect to a site at the same time.
+Many administrative users need to use the Configuration Manager console and connect to a site at the same time.

-You want to ensure high availability for the SMS Provider.
+You have a business requirement for high availability of the SMS Provider.

-When multiple SMS Providers are installed at a site, and a connection request is made, the site randomly assigns each new connection request to use an installed SMS Provider.
-You cannot specify the SMS Provider location to use with a specific connection session.
+When you install multiple SMS Providers at a site, and a connection request is made, the site randomly assigns each new connection request to use an installed SMS Provider.
+You can't specify the SMS Provider to use with a specific connection session.

-For example, when you first connect a Configuration Manager console to a site, the connection queries WMI on the site server to identify an instance of the SMS Provider that the console will use.
-This specific instance of the SMS Provider remains in use by the Configuration Manager console until the Configuration Manager console session ends.
-If the session ends because the SMS Provider computer becomes unavailable on the network, when you reconnect the Configuration Manager console, the site simply repeats the task of identifying an instance of the SMS Provider to connect to.
-It is possible to be assigned to the same SMS Provider computer that is not available.
-If this occurs, you can attempt to reconnect the Configuration Manager console until an available SMS Provider computer is assigned.
+When you first connect a Configuration Manager console to a site, the connection queries WMI on the site server.
+This query identifies an instance of the SMS Provider that the console uses.
+This specific instance of the SMS Provider remains in use by the console until the session ends.
+If the session ends because the SMS Provider server is unavailable on the network, when you reconnect the console to the site, it repeats the initial query.
+It's possible the site assigns the same SMS Provider instance that's not available.
+If this behavior occurs, attempt to reconnect the console until the site returns an available SMS Provider.

 About the SMS Provider namespace

-The structure of the SMS Provider is defined by the WMI schema.
+The Configuration Manager WMI schema defines the structure of the SMS Provider.
 Schema namespaces describe the location of Configuration Manager data within the SMS Provider schema.
-The following table contains some of the common namespaces that are used by the SMS Provider.
+The following table contains some of the common namespaces that the SMS Provider uses:

-The computer where you install an instance of the SMS Provider must have the required version of the Windows ADK that the version of Configuration Manager you're using requires.
+The computer where you install an instance of the SMS Provider requires a supported version of the Windows ADK.

-When you manage operating system deployments, the Windows ADK allows the SMS Provider to complete various tasks, such as:
+When you manage OS deployments, the Windows ADK allows the SMS Provider to complete various tasks, such as: